Biden takes hits from Democrats on multiple fronts

 Immigration

-Biden could be facing backlash from his base over an emergency spending package that would provide aid to Israel and Ukraine but also include tough border security measures, the latter of which is a show of trying to get at least some Republicans on board.
+Biden could be facing backlash from his base over an emergency spending package that would provide aid to Israel and Ukraine but also include tough border security measures, the latter of which is an issue of trying to get at least some Republicans on board.

-The president risks blowback from Latino and progressive lawmakers for any White House proposals deemed too strict, in an effort to also appeal to moderate and independent voters.
+The president risks blowback from Latino and progressive lawmakers for any White House proposals deemed too strict as part of an effort to also appeal to moderate and independent voters.

 Congressional Democrats have been divided throughout negotiations on the matter, with many fearing that the administration would agree to support new authority to expel migrants without asylum screenings and expand their detention and deportation.

-Rep. Nanette Barragán (D-Calif.), the chair of the Congressional Hispanic Caucus, called it “unacceptable” for the White House to be working on an immigration deal without its members at the table.
+Rep. Nanette Díaz Barragán (D-Calif.), the chair of the Congressional Hispanic Caucus, called it “unacceptable” for the White House to be working on an immigration deal without members of the caucus at the table.

 Many have publicly balked at the possibility that the White House would give significant ground to Republicans by agreeing to expand executive power to expel migrants.